JayeHicks/ManageIrrigation/irrigation/README.md

   * Exit

 # Tips and Techniques
 * Ensure that the channel relay you select completely isolates low voltage DC, coming from the PI 4, from high voltage used to actuate the irrigation valves.
-This separation is often referred to as ‘optocoupler isolation.
+This separation is often referred to as â€˜optocoupler isolation.
 Without the separation, high voltage current can damage the PI 4 board.
 * Python
    * System logging
       * There is a wide variety of Python modules readably available that one can use for system logging, however, I elected to craft my own minimalistic, streamlined logging solution that would contain no extraneous functionality